dukeofgaming/ipfs-metadata/README.md

 ```

 ### Step 3: Configure Environment Variables
-Create a .env file in the root directory of the project with the following content:
+Create a .env file (or copy and the .env.dist file) in the root directory of the project with the following content:

 env
 ```